 In "Can We Be Partners: A Case Study of Community Action and Local Food Systems Planning in Los Angeles?"
 (Journal of the American Planning Association, Vol. 85, No. 3) authors David Sloane, Breanna Morrison Hawkins, Jacqueline Illum, Alison Spindler, and LaVonna B. Lewis explore this question through a proposal: "an expanded conception of authentic participation that includes the role of community institutions in initiating legitimate collaborative planning processes."

 The authors question the need to centralize authority within planning departments, which then legitimize the voices of communities.
-Instead, they conjecture that, through partnerships, planners may succeed in both encouraging higher forms of citizen participation and ensuring this participation has meaningful impact.
+Instead, they conjecture that, through partnerships, planners may succeed in both encouraging higher forms of citizen participation and ensuring this participation has a meaningful impact.

 To illustrate this point, the authors explore the role of health advocacy group Community Health Councils, Inc. (CHC) and South Los Angeles residents in prioritizing healthy food access in two community plans.

 Throughout its work, Community Health Councils positioned itself not only as an advocate for healthy food access but also for the residents of the historically Black South Los Angeles neighborhood.
-CHC assisted residents in understanding the power they hold shaping their communities both now and in the future.
+CHC assisted residents in understanding the power they hold in shaping their communities both now and in the future.

-Food terms were mentioned 14.33 more times in CHC influenced plans; for health terms to figure was 33.76 times.
+Food terms were mentioned 14.33 more times in CHC-influenced plans; for health terms to figure was 33.76 times.
 Community Health Council and resident advocacy created change beyond South Los Angeles.
 Ninety-one percent of the wording in their health restaurant program recommendation was featured in the new Health Element within the Los Angeles General Plan Framework, which guides development goals and future land use planning.

 This change is a true testament to the power of meaningful community participation.

 As I engaged with this article, I found myself considering the complexity of its title: Can we be partners?
-At first glance, it poses the ostensible question of whether or not planners can work together with community groups and residents to develop spaces which better prioritize the needs of communities.
+At first glance, it poses the ostensible question of whether or not planners can work together with community groups and residents to develop spaces that better prioritize the needs of communities.

 However, I think it also may pose a larger question to the planning discipline.
 Can we as planners partner with public health officials and others to improve not only the built environment but the health and well-being of all who inhabit it?